scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - Figure 1: split into two smaller figures to fit in a single page
 - Figure 9 (Path construction example): shorten and remove superfluous AS chain
 - Configuration: clarify text on intra vs inter-domain interface id mappings
-- Remove unused informative reference to I-D.dekater-panrg-scion-overview and to Anapaya's ISD assignments, since they are taken over by SCION Association in 2026
+- Remove unused informative reference to I-D.dekater-panrg-scion-overview, to RFC5280, and to Anapaya's ISD assignments, since they are taken over by SCION Association in 2026
-- Remove unused reference to RFC5280
+- Overall wording polish

 ## draft-dekater-scion-dataplane-09
 {:numbered="false"}